aws-controllers-k8s/community/docs/hugo-docs/content/docs/contributor-docs/building-controller.md

+---
+title: "Building a Controller"
-# Building an ACK service controller
+description: "How to build or regenerate an ACK service controller"

-This document continues our contributor-focused discussion by explaining how to build or regenerate an ACK service controller.
+lead: "How to build or regenerate an ACK service controller"
+date: 2020-11-12T15:22:20+01:00
+lastmod: 2020-11-12T15:22:20+01:00
+draft: false
+images: []
+menu:
+  docs:
+    parent: "Contributor Docs"
+weight: 40
+toc: true
+---

 ## Prerequisites